 The World Cup 2026 Draw Pots & Seeding Explained

-The draw uses a ranking-based seeding system across four pots of 12 teams each.
+The draw used a ranking-based seeding system across four pots of 12 teams each.
 Teams are placed by FIFA World Ranking of qualified nations, with special positions reserved for the three host countries (Mexico, Canada, USA).

 Six additional spots are held for playoff winners to be confirmed in March 2026.
 Knowing how the draw works will help you take advantage of the World Cup 2026 odds when there is still value.